nadigerdivya/Interview_Questions/README.md

 17. How inheritance is achieved in JavaScript.
 18. How to check Object are equal?
 How to check objects has same properties.
 19. Explain Coercion in JavaScript.
+20. What is Wrapper function? why it is required? what it does?

 ReactJs